markweaver697/azure_atlantis_module/README.md

 * [PLEASE READ!]
 Optional feature to secure Atlantis UI with a basic username/password authentication.
 This feature seems to be broken in the current atlanits images. it is set to default'false' at this time.  you can use variable 'input_atlantis_ui_basic_auth' set to true to enable

 ## Quick self signed certificate
+I have included these steps for those who are learning.
+Please note this will not be secure and should be used for educational purposes only.
+I suggest a proper SSL certificate for production.

 Source: https://www.baeldung.com/openssl-self-signed-cert

 * You will need openssl (use linux, macos, wsl).
 You can create one in powershell as well but I have not included that here.